 Winter Squash and Pumpkins have hardened skin and can be left on the vines until the vines shrivel, or cut off and cured in the sun to toughen skin before being stored.

 When you knock on them, they make a characteristic dull hollow sound.

 Colouration on the underside of melon changes from white to yellow.

 The leaf closest to the fruit shrivels and dies.

 The size of a melon can indicate it is ripe.

 It has a characteristic aroma.

-Stem looks cracked or shrivelled and the melon should break away from stem with a light twist.
+The stem looks cracked or shrivelled and the melon should break away from the stem with a light twist.

 DO I HAVE TO SOAK PEAS AND BEANS BEFORE SOWING?